tiviator/RyanF_Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available through redundancy, in addition to restricting access to the network.
 - Load balancers improve the availability of content/services that they service.
-Jump boxes limit the attack surface of a network by creating a choke point where a network can accessed from.
+Jump boxes limit the attack surface of a network by creating a choke point where a network can be accessed from.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system logs.
 - Filebeat watches for log events that are user-specified and forwards them to Elasticsearch.